mikepartelow/get-baked/bread/emma/focaccia.md

 ## Equipment

 - USA Pan 9x13 cake pan
-- Proofer
+- Large mixing bowl

 ## Directions

-### Day 0: 3 hours
+### Day 0: 2.5 hours

 > ❗️ "if your dough is dry, don’t be afraid to add more water."
+> ❗️❗️ Actually cover
+> ❗️❗️❗️ No need for proofer

-1. In a large bowl combine the water, salt, olive oil and yeast.
+1. In a large bowl (❗️ medium shiny is too small ❗️) combine the water, salt, olive oil and yeast.
 Whisk.
 2. Add flour and mix with spatula until dough is uniform and hydrated.
 3.❗️ Adjust water if needed!
 4. Scrape down the sides and cover the bowl for 30 minutes.